matthiasguentert/azure-naming-convention-initiative/README.md

 However you can modify them according to your needs.
 The underyling module uses a `notLike` condition so you can check for pre- and postfixes, e.g. `app-*` would match `app-some-web-application` whereas `*-app` would match `some-web-application-app`.

+## 🏗 Todo

+- Update templates, so that pattern takes an array of strings, instead of a single string

 ## 👉 Important notes

 - After assigning an initiative/policy it takes up to 30min until it becomes active!